Teneo: 2021–2022

-2023 - present
+2023-present

 In early January 2023, Teneo announced the appointment of Geoff Morrell to the role of the President of Global Strategy & Communications.
 He formally served in executive positions of communications at Disney, BP, and the Deputy Assistant Secretary of Defense for Public Affairs and the Press Secretary for the US Department of Defense.
 Teneo purchased the PR firm Tulchan in the United Kingdom in January.
 Also early in 2023, Teneo opened an office in Amsterdam, Netherlands.
 In 2024, Teneo received $4.7 million by the authoritarian regime in Azerbaijan to manage publicity for Azerbaijan hosting COP29.

 In July 2025, Bloomberg reported that Teneo was on track to have annual revenues of $750 million, doubled from 2021.
 Teneo invested in the sports advisory firm Altius8 in July 2025, also acquiring the Australia business restructuring services unit of the auditing firm PwC.
 At the time, Teneo's financial advisory division had 600 employees.
 After an investment round in August 2025, Teneo's value was estimated at about $2.3 billion, up from $750 million in 2019.
 CVC Capital Partners remained the majority shareholder, while co-founder Paul Keary remained CEO.

+In January 2026, Teneo announced it had struck deals to acquire two international firms: Clarity Partners, and PricewaterhouseCoopers' business restructuring unit in New Zealand.
+The summer prior, Teneo had acquired PwC's Australian unit as well.
+Teneo said it would open offices in New Zealand and Copenhagen due to the acquisitions.
+Pro golfer Justin Rose signed a three-year deal with Teneo in April 2026 to serve as Teneo's brand ambassador.
+In March 2026, Teneo launched a joint venture with Thoughtworks, which operates an agentic development platform, on AI services.